-The goals of this course are to provide an understanding of the pathophysiology of the regulation and function of blood cells and hemostasis; provide an understanding and knowledge of the principles of transfusion medicine; provide an understanding and knowledge of the principles of cancer medicine and treatment strategies; and to understand the actions and complications of the major categories of cancer therapeutic agents.
+The goals of this course are to increase knowledge of the pathophysiology of hematopoiesis and hemostasis and to integrate and apply knowledge of the regulation and function of blood cells and coagulation, acquire the principles of transfusion medicine, increase knowledge of the principles of cancer medicine and treatment strategies, and know the actions and complications of the major categories of cancer therapeutic agents, targeted therapies and cellular based therapy.
 As many specific cancers are taught in their appropriate systems courses, this course can be summarized as the details of hematology and the principles of oncology.